 - Guinea pigs are stressed out during placenta feeding and may eat the babies thinking it’s the postpartum part

 - They lack food and energy after their babies are born

 How Can I Prevent Guinea Pigs From Eating Their Babies?

+Give her enough food as she needs nourishment, so never have her food bowl empty.
 When properly fed, you don’t have to worry that she will eat her babies.

 To avoid the risk of your guinea pig, eating her babies, take these safety steps.

+Show some tender feelings towards your guinea pig.
 Explain to them that they have not been replaced or that their babies have replaced your guinea pig.
+They will understand.